Jinsssss333/bond/README.md

 Backend: Use getCurrentUser() from src/convex/users.ts for server-side user context.

-Do not modify src/convex/auth/emailOtp.ts, auth.config.ts, or auth.ts unless you know what you’re doing.
+Do not modify src/convex/auth/emailOtp.ts, auth.config.ts, or auth.ts unless you know what you're doing.

 Use proper authorization checks on both frontend and backend to ensure secure access.